torri94/mmodal_perception_fusion/README.md

 # A Software Architecture for Multimodal Semantic Perception Fusion

 ## Objective of the Project
-The prject proposes an implementation of architecture to fuse geometric features computed from point clouds and Convolution Neural Network (CNN) classifications, based on images.
+The project proposes an implementation of architecture to fuse geometric features computed from point clouds and Convolution Neural Network (CNN) classifications, based on images.

 ## The System’s Architecture